June 16, 2021

 You can store them once cooled at room temperature in an airtight container, but we usually eat them all up!

 These are also called by other names: cenci, chiacchiere, cioffe!
-And click here to learn more about other The International Kitchen“>Mardi Gras treats.
+Click here to learn more about our other favorite festival foods, or for a special Lenten recipe for Roman Baccalà e Puntarelle (Salt Cod and Chicory).

 By Peg Kern